iCodeSometime/asynchronize/readme.md

 ### Do you accept contributions?
 Absolutely!
-If your use case isn't compatible with the project, or you find a bug, make an issue, or send a PR.
+If your use case isn't compatible with the project, or you find a bug, make an issue or send a PR please.

 ## License
 MIT